julianbordet/spring-boot-rest-demo/README.md

 # Spring Data JPA

-There's a branch that replaces Hibernate with Spring Data JPA
+The branch called spring-data-JPA-demo replaces Hibernate with Spring Data JPA.

 # Spring Data Rest

 The Spring Data Rest dependency provides a REST implementation without the need to use the previous Service and Rest classes.
 Only needs the base Entity Employee and the EmployeeRepository class.
 See branch called: spring-data-JPA-rest-demo.
+Note: if running a local server the endpoint is the following: http://localhost:8080/employees.